Are you looking for a way to have user-submitted content on your site?

 [user-submitted-posts]

-You can now save or publish your page and visit the page to see your user-submitted posts form in action.
+You can now save or publish your page and visit it to see your user-submitted posts form in action.

 Method 3: Allowing Users to Register and Submit Posts in WordPress

-WordPress comes with built in user roles and capabilities which allow you to run a multi-author WordPress site.
+WordPress comes with built-in user roles and capabilities that allow you to run a multi-author WordPress site.

-Once registered, users can log in to your WordPress site and submit posts.
+Once registered, users will be able to log in to your WordPress site and submit posts as authors.

 Problems with this method: